FAQ

 FAQ – We often hear similar questions to this and there is no straight forward answer.
 Wheel bearings are crucial to the reliability of your trailer but are often neglected, causing very expensive and potentially deadly mechanical failures.
 We have a comprehensive range of wheel bearings in stock varying from the smallest Erde wheel bearings right up to the largest sealed units fitted to large Ifor Williams trailers.
 For us to assist with wheel bearing queries we require as much information as possible, such as; Bearing numbers (ideal!), hub/drum manufacturer, Axle manufacturer, PCD of the hub/drums, is it taper rollers or a sealed bearing you require?

 The reason we ask for this information is identifying a bearing with being able to see it can be very difficult.
 Ideally you would remove the existing bearings from your hub/drum and after cleaning them the bearing numbers should be clearly visible.
 From this number we can often identify the bearing instantly.
 Without these numbers we then have to try and identify the hub/drum and from there then identify the bearing used with these.
 You can also measure the bearings but this is not recommended unless you have very accurate measuring equipment and know the correct measurement required.
-If you are finding identifying your bearing difficult then not not hesitate you send us a photo for the bearing your require, please take as many as possible and please include the drum/hub & send them to Info@towingandtrailer.co.uk whith your name and contact details.
+If you are finding identifying your bearing difficult then not not hesitate you send us a photo for the bearing your require, please take as many as possible and please include the drum/hub & send them to Info@towingandtrailer.co.uk with your name and contact details.

 Can you carry out repairs on my trailer?: